jishnu-lab/SWING/README.md

 ### Missense Mutation Pertubation Context

-The Mutated sequence, position of the mutation on the Mutated sequence, the Interactor sequence, and the label (Y2H_score) are necessary
+The Mutated sequence, position of the mutation on the Mutated sequence (1-indexed, python adjustment in code), the Interactor sequence, and the label (Y2H_score) are necessary
 | Mutated Sequence   | Interactor Sequence | Position      | Y2H_score     |
 | ------------------ | ------------------- | ------------- | ------------- |
 | MTMSKEAVTFKDVAVV...| MADEQEIMCKLESIKEI...|    357        |        0      |